.wpb_animate_when_almost_visible { opacity: 1; }

 https://api.orange.com/billing/b2b/v1/bills

-A successful answer (HTTP Status code = 200) will be
+A successful response (HTTP status code 200) will be:

 HTTP/1.1 200 OK